vitorgalvao/alfred-workflows/README.md

+# Moving to New Homes

-# This collection is being split into several repositories, one per workflow.
-Find the links below.
+This collection is being split into several repositories.
+Find the new homes below.
+The ones with a `Download` option havenLt been updated yet.

 | Icon | Name | Description | New Home |
 | ---  | ---- | ----------- | -------- |